 We use the public embeddings provided by \citet{cho2019large}.
-For each dataset, there are five sets of embeddings; each obtained using the method of \citet{chamberlain2017neural}.
-Following previous work~\cite{fan2023horocycle}, we run a grid search with 5-fold stratified cross-validation and report the best average micro-f1 score over five seeds, where a different embedding is used for each seed.
+Each dataset has five sets of embeddings obtained using the method of \citet{chamberlain2017neural}.
+Following previous work~\citep{fan2023horocycle}, we run a grid search with 5-fold stratified cross-validation and report the best average micro-f1 score over five seeds, using a different embedding for each seed.